 Simpson, Jacqueline.
 Scandinavian Folktales (Penguin, 1988).

 Smith, Clark Ashton.
 A Rendezvous in Averoigne (Arkham House, 1988).
 A correspondent of H.P.
-Lovecraft, Clarke created many fantastic worlds, including Averoigne, a dark version of the France of chivalric romances and tales of high faerie.
+Lovecraft, Smith created many fantastic worlds, including Averoigne, a dark version of the France of chivalric romances and tales of high faerie.